jonelo/jacksum-for-windows/README.md

     * Processor with x64 chip set
     * 128 MiB free RAM
     * 128 MiB free disk space

-## Supported File Browsers
+### Supported File Browsers

 Any file manager that supports the Microsoft Windows Standard **Send To**-Interface is supported by this integration program.
-In addition to that, file managers are supported that support a way to pass files or directories to external scripts or programs - which allows them to perform similar functions "like Send To".
+In addition to that, file managers are supported that support a way to pass files or directories to external scripts or programs - which allows them to perform similar functions like "Send To".

 If your preferred file manager is not listed below, or it does not support "Send to", chances are high that your file manager supports at least **drag & drop**, so you could use drag & drop to transfer file/directory-paths from your file manager to the HashGarten GUI where you can process data further, e. g. calculate hashes from file/directory-paths.